matthiaskaiser/jmet/README.md

 ```
 ## Custom exploitation mode
 The custom exploitation mode allows to run a custom JavaScript script.
-The purpose of this mode is to support different serialization formats (JSON,etc.)
+The purpose of this mode is to support different serialization formats (JSON, etc.)
 and custom payloads.

-The following example script uses the XML (de)serialization library XStream.
+The following example script uses the XML serialization library XStream.
 The String "Object" is serialized to XML and put into an TextMessage using the
 de.codewhite.jmet.target.JMSTarget.addTextPayload(String payloadName, String payloadText)-method.
-Required libraries need to be places into the "external"-directory of JMET.
+Required libraries need to be put into the "external"-directory of JMET.
 ```javascript
 function payload(target){